 Santa Fe Weather

-Santa Fe’s 7,000 ft. altitude keeps temperatures moderate with a high averaging 86° F in July to lows near 17° F in January.
+The City Different enjoys a semiarid climate with four distinct seasons that boasts bright blue skies and 320+ days of sunshine, as well as dramatic summer thunderstorms and mild winters with a fair share of snowstorms that blanket our local ski area.
+Santa Fe’s 7,000 feet of elevation keeps temperatures moderate with a high averaging 86° F in July to lows near 20° F in January.
 The highest temperatures in July and August are 80–90° F with only 3–6 days per year with 90+° F highs.

 No matter the season, Santa Fe will always welcome and entertain you!

 average highs in the upper 40s; average lows in the mid 20s

 Late December, there’s a dusting of snow downtown and inches of it gracing our Ski Santa Fe resort in the Sangre de Cristo Mountains, just 16 miles from the Plaza.
 If you’re fortunate, glistening white flakes will fall while you are visiting, but because of our low humidity, the accumulation will be fluffy and light.
 Be prepared with your boots and parkas regardless!
 The snowy season runs approximately from November through March, with an average of 32 inches of snow in town and up to 300 inches at Ski Santa Fe.

 average highs in the low 70s; average lows in the low 40s